finleyfamily/sphinxcontrib.external-links/docs/source/usage.rst

       .. code-block:: rst

         Provide a link to :link:`Google` to :link:`google.com <google>`.
+        Describe something as a |dict|.

     .. tab-item:: Output

       Provide a link to :link:`Google` to :link:`google.com <google>`.
+      Describe something as a :class:`dict`.